August 28, 2021

 Video Submissions and Winners

 We are happy to share the 6 great video submissions.
 Based on the voting results, we announce the 3 winners of the competition, congratulations!
-We thank FedEx for sponsoring the prizes!

 Conference Program

-11:10am-12:00pm EST Featured Talk: Optimizing over Trained Neural Networks: Neural Network Verification and Discrete Black-Box Optimization
+Featured Talk: Optimizing over Trained Neural Networks: Neural Network Verification and Discrete Black-Box Optimization

 Christian Tjandraatmadja, Google Research

-We present applications and techniques for a special class of optimization problems where the objective function is the output of a neural network with fixed weights.
-These problems arise in two types of applications: analyzing properties of neural networks and optimizing hard-to-model functions.
+types of applications: analyzing properties of neural networks and optimizing hard-to-model functions.
 In the first case, we are interested in measuring how robust a network is to adversarial attacks, that is, whether an adversary can change the input to manipulate a neural network into producing a result they desire.
 We show how a polyhedral approach to this problem can lead to efficient algorithms to certify that a neural network is robust against such attacks.
 In the second class of applications, the neural network plays the role of approximating a function that is difficult to model or optimize, possibly with complicating constraints.
 We present a framework for constrained discrete black-box optimization that uses neural networks as surrogate model and mixed-integer programming to select points to evaluate.

-12:00pm-12:30pm EST Labor Cost Free-Riding in the Gig Economy
+Labor Cost Free-Riding in the Gig Economy

 Zhen Lian, Cornell GSM